‘Street Outlaws’ to stay another four weeks

-Scotts Bluff County Commissioners voted unanimously Tuesday to allow filming for a "Street Outlaws" spin-off on a 3-mile stretch of Highway 71 until Oct 24.
+Scotts Bluff County Commissioners voted unanimously Sept.
+8 to allow filming for a ‘Street Outlaws’ spin-off on a three-mile stretch of Highway 71 until Oct, 24.

-The stretch of road, starting at Lockwood Road and continuing west to County Road S, has been used since early September to film Discovery Channels’ reality racing show.

-Pilgrim Media representatives Ron Carr and Paula Leung told the commissioners that the show’s schedule would stay the same, filming three to five times a week.
+Pilgrim Media representatives Ron Carr and Paula Leung told the commissioners that the show’s schedule stays the same, filming three to five times a week.

-However, there have been concerns around noise and traffic delays expressed on social media, in two emailed complaints to the Scotts Bluff Sheriff’s office and a handful of calls to county commissioners.
+However, there have been concerns around noise and traffic delays expressed on social media, in two emailed complaints to the Scotts Bluff County Sheriff’s office and a handful of calls to County Commissioners.

-AJ Moore, who has an alfalfa farm next to the highway, said he had negative experiences with both the noise and filming.
+A.J.
+Moore, who has an alfalfa farm next to the highway, said during public comment he had negative experiences with both the noise and filming.
 He said the first Friday of filming trespassers drove through his field.

-He also said the noise in the south side of Gering is more than a nuisance, it wakes up his daughter.
+He also said the noise in the south side of Gering is more than a nuisance, its wakes up his daughter.

 He added that the “tourism dollars are overinflated,” he said it was “cool” that a show is being filmed but said he felt disrespected by the “shooing.”

-Carr said most likely producers were asking Moore to move because of safety and concerns of a car crash.
+Carr responded that most likely producers were asking Moore to move because of safety and concerns of a car crash.

 “Trespassing by doing it might not be the best way,” Moore said.